Filippo Cifariello

-Filippo Antonio Cifariello (3 July 1864, Molfetta - 5 April 1936, Naples) was an Italian sculptor; primarily of small figures and busts.
+Filippo Antonio Cifariello (3 July 1864 – 5 April 1936) was an Italian sculptor; primarily of small figures and busts.

 Biography

 He was the first of five children born to Ferdinando Cifariello, a singer from Bari, and his wife, Giovanna née Rutigliano.
 While he was still a boy, his family moved to Naples where his father attempted, unsuccessfully, to promote his career and they fell into poverty.
 It was there, in an effort to support his family, that he began to display his artistic abilities.
 Eventually, he was able to enter the Accademia di Belle Arti di Napoli, where he studied with the painter, Gioacchino Toma.
 His interest in sculpture led him to spend some time in Rome and Munich.